iPazu/Slimy/README.md

 - pip install mysql-connector

 Then you can open with python the main.py
-To do so just open a terminal in the game folder and do the command ![code]python3 main.py
+To do so just open a terminal in the game folder and do the command:
+- python3 main.py

 ## Screenshots
 ![the game running !](assets/slimy_screenshot.png)